-In 2001, Laura and Tim bought and moved into their first home—a 1929 brick townhouse in Rego Park, Queens.
+In 2001, Laura and Tim bought and moved into their first home—a 1929 brick townhouse in Queens.
 The single-family home measures 1,360 square feet on two floors, plus a finished basement.
-Having raised their family there—a 15-year old son and a college-aged daughter—the pair were finally ready to tackle some of the issues that had plagued their charming, but problematic, house.
+Having raised their family there, the pair were finally ready to tackle some of the issues that had plagued their charming, but problematic, house.

 The cabinets have Shaker-style fronts in a minty green, which “matches the feel of the old house but is also clean and modern at the same time.”
 A tall pantry cabinet opens to reveal a column of drawers for optimal food storage.
 The white quartz countertop lightens up the space, and an enormous sink means there’ll be enough room for even the largest pots.
 The oversized undercounter sink has an instant hot faucet, disposal, and stainless steel finish to match the appliances.
 At one end, a wine fridge provides extra space for beverages next to the refrigerator.

-“The kitchen came out beautifully!
+“The kitchen extension came out beautifully!
 We love the new flow, the light, and the extra space.”
 Laura reports that the extension is a lovely addition to the house where guests naturally gravitate, and the skylights add light and fresh air.
 Moving the doorway between the dining room and kitchen improved the flow to the basement.